litstack/docs/basics/navigation.md

 components of your application.
 These could be for example Models or page content.
-Entries of the main navigation can be divided into [sections](#sections), additionally [groups](#groups) can be created which are displayed as dropdown.
+Entries of the main navigation can be divided into [sections](#sections), additionally [groups](#groups) can be created which are displayed as a dropdown.
 More than one depth is not possible here.

 ## Building the Navigation